webix-hub/docs/data/desktop/rangeslider.md

 - **name** (string) - name of the control used to get its value in the form;
 - **title** (template, function) - text label over the slider marker

+@metadescr:  Range Slider is an advanced slider desktop slider control that allows selecting a specific range of values with two markers.
+The colored space between the markers defines